NVIDIA/aistore/docs/_posts/2023-04-10-tco-any-to-any.md

 Copied size:    277.00 KiB / 1.40 MiB [===========>--------------------------------------------------] 19 %
 ```

-The first two `ais ls` commands briefly establish non-existence - the fact that there are no Amazon and Google buckets in the cluster _right now_.
+The first three commands briefly establish non-existence - the fact that there are no Amazon and Google buckets in the cluster _right now_.

+> `ais storage summary` command (and its close relative `ais ls --summary`) will also report that the source is visible/accessible and conveniently compute object numbers and total sizes (not shown).

 But because "existence" may come with all sorts of connotations the term is: [presence](https://aiatscale.org/blog/2022/11/13/relnotes-3.12).
 We say "present" or "not present" in reference to remote buckets and/or data in those buckets, whereby the latter may or may not be currently present in part or in whole.